Canon 1D vs Sony RX10 III

 The Canon EOS-1D and the Sony Cyber-shot DSC-RX10 III are two digital cameras that were announced, respectively, in September 2001 and March 2016.
 The 1D is a DSLR, while the RX10 III is a fixed lens compact.
 The cameras are based on an APS-H (1D) and an one-inch (RX10 III) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Sony provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Sony RX10 III

 The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Sony RX10 III.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 III is considerably smaller (49 percent) than the Canon 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.